1. What is the difference between open and closed rhinoplasty?

-Most of our rhinoplasty / nasal surgery cases are performed here in Dr Motykie’s fully accredited surgery center.
-Rhinoplasty is typically performed as an outpatient procedure in Dr. Motykie’s surgery center and out of town patients have many private Beverly Hills hotels to choose from.
+Most of our rhinoplasty/nasal surgery cases are performed as outpatient procedures in Dr Motykie’s fully accredited surgery center.
+Out of town patients will need to stay in the area before and after the procedure, and have many private Beverly Hills hotels to choose from.

 10. Does the procedure leave any scars?

-Any incisions made on the outside of the nose generally heal fast and the resulting scars which is essentially invisible.
-Meaning, no one would be able to notice that you had the procedure performed.
+Any incisions made on the outside of the nose generally heal fast and the resulting scars will be virtually invisible.

 11. How long will I need to take off of work?